 - Venus is the second brightest object in the night sky after Moon.

-- Venus is the hottest planet of our solar system with average surface temperature of 464 degrees Celsius.
+- Venus is the hottest planet in our solar system with an average surface temperature of 464 degrees Celsius.

-- Unlike Mercury where day and night temperatures vary vastly, the temperatures on Venus does not vary much due to greenhouse effect.
+- Unlike Mercury where day and night temperatures vary vastly, the temperatures on Venus do not vary much due to the greenhouse effect.

 - Uranus and Venus are the only two planets that rotate from east to west.